 Samsung 850 EVO SSD 500GB

-For a CAD Workstation PC you have to go for a SSD for faster loading of your 3D models and for other processing involved in a CAE / CAD software.
+For a CAD Workstation PC, you have to go for an SSD for faster loading of your 3D models and for other processing involved in a CAE / CAD software.
 Here we have got Samsung 850 EVO 500GB SSD which is a very fast SATA III solid state drive.
-This is a 2.5-inch solid state drive that has got sequential read and write speeds of 540 Mb/s and 520 MB/s respectively.
+This is a 2.5-inch solid-state drive that has got sequential read and write speeds of 540 Mb/s and 520 MB/s respectively.
 This SSD from Samsung uses V-NAND flash memory chips and has got reliability of 2 Million Hours Reliability (MTBF).
 This is a great SSD for both gaming and workstation needs because of its amazing performance and high reliability.

 |Samsung SSD 850 EVO Solid State Drive|